mpundlik/cn-sample-service/README.md

 The CN sample service showcases the extensibility of [vpp-agent](https://github.com/ligato/vpp-agent) and [cn-infra](https://github.com/ligato/cn-infra).
 Both vpp-agent and cn-infra have their own examples but this dedicated repository demonstrates the [dependency management](Glide) and building using [makefiles](Makefile).
-Use this repository like skeleton for your software projects (copy&paste it at the very beginning).
+Use this repository as skeleton for your software projects (copy&paste it at the very beginning).

 ![sample_service](docs/imgs/sample_service.png "Sample service plugins")